jazzband/wagtailmenus/docs/source/rendering_menus/template_tag_reference.rst

 For more information about overriding templates, see: :ref:`custom_templates`.

-For a list of preferred template paths this tag, see: :ref:`custom_templates_section_menu`.
+For a list of preferred template paths for this tag argument, see: :ref:`custom_templates_section_menu`.

 -----